Neuroimmunology - Cleveland

 Patient Care

-One aspect of the fellowship is supervised patient care to develop specialized expertise in the diagnosis and management of MS and related disorders.
+One aspect of the fellowship is supervised patient care to develop specialized expertise in the diagnosis and management of MS and related neuroimmunology disorders.
 Fellows participate as a member of a multi-disciplinary team that evaluates and treats a large number of patients.
 Medical neurology visits cover a wide spectrum of issues, including diagnosis, disease management, management of symptoms and psychosocial issues, and evaluation for potential participation in experimental therapy protocols.
-We predominantly see patients with MS and related CNS disorders.
 It is possible to arrange time in other areas, such as the Neuroradiology or Neuro-Ophthalmology, to gain expertise in other immune-mediated disorders of the nervous system.

-The Lou Ruvo Center for Brain Health is a tertiary care center that provides consultation to health care professionals worldwide, and principal continuing care for patients in Nevada and surrounding states, focusing on neurodegenerative disorders of Dementia, Movement Disorders and Neuroimmunology/Multiple Sclerosis.
-The Neuroimmunology and Multiple Sclerosis Program cares for approximately 1500 patients annually.
-The clinical team is comprised of 2 Neuroimmunology and Multiple Sclerosis Fellowship Trained Neurologists and an Advance Care Provider, dedicated MS nursing team, Social Workers for counseling and support services, physical/occupational/speech therapists who have obtained certified MS specialty training, neuropsychiatry and neuropsychology staff, and botulinum toxin specialists for spasticity.
-Our center provides comprehensive care for patients with Multiple Sclerosis and Related Disorders in a community based academic setting.
+The Lou Ruvo Center for Brain Health is a tertiary care center that provides consultation to healthcare professionals worldwide, and principal continuing care for patients in Nevada and surrounding states, focusing on neurodegenerative disorders of Dementia, Movement Disorders and Neuroimmunology/Multiple Sclerosis.
+The Neuroimmunology and Multiple Sclerosis Program cares for approximately 1800 patients annually.
+The clinical team is comprised of 2 Neuroimmunology and Multiple Sclerosis Fellowship Trained Neurologists and an Advance Care Provider, dedicated MS nursing team, Social Workers for counseling and support services, physical/occupational/speech therapists who have obtained certified MS specialty training, neuropsychiatry, health psychology and neuropsychology staff, and botulinum toxin specialists for spasticity.
+External rotations include neuro-ophthalmology, rheumatology and physical medicine and rehabilitation.
+Our center provides comprehensive care for patients with Multiple Sclerosis and Related Disorders in a community-based academic setting.

 Resources include a dedicated imaging center with on-site 3T MRI, high-resolution monitors for viewing images obtained on any CCF scanner, and workstations for quantitative image processing.
 We also have a dedicated optical coherence tomography unit.